- Local groups

 First, send a letter of nomination to the Tom Fairley Award Coordinator, Editors' Association of Canada, 505—27 Carlton Street, Toronto ON M5B 1L2 (fax: (416) 975-1637; email: email@example.com).
 This letter must include the following information:

 Next, prepare a package of material supporting the nomination.
-This documentation may accompany the letter of nomination or be sent separately, but it must be received at the EAC office by the deadline for supporting documentation.
+This documentation may accompany the letter of nomination or be sent separately, but it must be received at the Editors Canada office by the deadline for supporting documentation.
 See above for deadlines.

 The documentation package must include three items: